krishdu/prescription/README.md

 1. Go to your console git clone https://github.com/biswarup81/prescription.git
-2. For update go to cd prescription. then run either of the following git clone url --branch remote_branch_name git pull origin your_branch_name
+2. For update go to cd prescription. then run either of the following git clone url --branch remote_branch_name

+git pull origin your_branch_name

+Then use (in case you're changing something in your code and try to refresh the local filesystem) git fetch git merge

 # Connecting MYSQL from GCP